Story

 JULES: You know, like Caine in "KUNG FU."
 Just walk from town to town, meet people, get in adventures.

-Its not quite the Earth but on the 6th September, I am taking on a 24-mile trail across the Gower Peninsula.
+It's not quite the Earth, but on the 6th September 2025, I am taking on a 24-mile trail across the Gower Peninsula.
 Hiking across the iconic Rhossili Bay – home to vast, open beaches with beautiful dunes and surfers out catching waves.
 I hope to spot some of the local wildlife, including Atlantic grey seals, dolphins, and harbour porpoises!
 It's a short drive from the city of Swansea, and the South Wales trail isn't far from the Marie Curie Hospice in Penarth.

 I am training to Beat the Trails for Marie Curie and help people get the best care possible, to the end and for their families.

-All the money raised will help Marie Curie provide vital care and support to people living with a terminal illness, and their families at the toughest time.
+All the money raised will help Marie Curie provide vital care and support to people living with terminal illness and their families at their toughest times.

-Through this link, the money goes directly to them for their marvelous work.
+Through this link, the money goes directly to them for their marvellous work.

 £3 helps fund a meal for a patient in one of their hospices.

-£26 helps help fund an hour of bereavement support by phone or webchat.
+£26 helps fund an hour of bereavement support by phone or web chat - The support I have personally received totals by that metric £208.00

 £207 helps fund nine hours of overnight nursing care in a patient's home.